Learning another language is not only learning different words for the same things, but learning another way to think about things.

 On this page you can have a look at some of the translation projects I have carried out.

 • Museum Audio Tours

 • E-learning Projects

 • Artificial Voice Systems

 • Corporate Communication

 • Conference Speeches

-I love Art and Art History and I take pride in working directly and indirectly for international museums and institutions thanks to my clients.
+I love museums and art exhibitions and I take pride in working directly and indirectly for international museums and institutions thanks to my clients.

 Knowing how to interpret a text that is going to be recorded is an added value I can offer in the translation of museum tour guides.